xiidea/jquery-form-transport/README.md

 jquery-form-transport
 =====================

-Its an ajaxTransport of Jquery library that allow to submit form
+Its an ajaxTransport of Jquery library that allow form submitting

 Key Features
 ============